 Henry Johnson was born in 1738, of Scotch-Irish parentage.
 He arrived in Pennsylvania from County Antrim, Ireland, before 1763.
-In March of 1763 he married Rachel Holman, an immigrant born in England, in Lancaster County, where they were both residents.
+In March of 1763 he married English immigrant Rachel Holman in Lancaster County, where they were both residents.
 From Pennsylvania, they went to North Carolina.
 He enlisted May 29, 1777, in the 10th North Carolina Rgt. and also served in Capt.
-Ingles Company, 2nd North Carolina Battalion, commanded by John Patton.
+Ingles Company, 2nd North Carolina Battalion.
 After the war, they settled near Salisbury, North Carolina, but moved to Robertson County, Tennessee, about 1796.
 Henry and Rachel had four daughters and six sons, one of whom was General Thomas Johnson, father of Postmaster General Cave Johnson (shown at right), who had previously served as a U.S. Congressman from Tennessee.
 Henry Johnson is listed as a patriot with the DAR (Daughters of the American Revolution).

 Sources for Henry Johnson